solosoyfranco/Domum/docs/NETWORKING.md

 ## 3. DNS & DHCP

-- **DNS** is handled by Pi-hole (or Unbound) on the homelab VLAN.
+- **DNS** is handled by UniFi (or Unbound) on the homelab VLAN.
-- **DHCP** for all VLANs is managed on OpenWRT with static reservations for critical devices (e.g., Proxmox servers, Raspberry Pis, etc.).
+- **DHCP** for all VLANs is managed on UniFi with static reservations for critical devices (e.g., Cluster nodes, Proxmox servers, Raspberry Pis, etc.).

 ---